 As the model enables the industry to see what the timelines should be, against what they have now become, the model is to be used as a tool to facilitate engagement with the relevant roleplayers in order to unblock the blockages.

 The model was revealed to the public at the annual conference of the WCPDF, held at the Century City Conference Centre on Thursday 16 May 2019.
-It was originally conceptualised in 2014 by project management firms, MDA and its consultants Jedd Grimbeek and Johan Slabber, and Alwyn Laubscher & Associates’ current CEO, Deon van Zyl, to graphically identify their own firms’ experience of the protracted development initiative timeframes.
+It was originally conceptualised in 2014 by project management firms, Mitchell du Plessis Associates and its consultants Jedd Grimbeek and Johan Slabber, and Alwyn Laubscher & Associates’ current CEO, Deon van Zyl, to graphically identify their own firms’ experience of the protracted development initiative timeframes.

-The model itself is housed on the URERU site, so that it can also be updated as legislation and documentation changes, and can be assessed here.
+The model itself is housed on the URERU site, so that it can also be updated as legislation and documentation changes, and can be accessed here.